-This is a sponsored post and this post contains affiliate links.
+This almond flour muffins recipe is a sponsored post and contains affiliate links.

 I can’t get enough of apple these days and I suspect you’re going gaga for everything apples too.
 For the Jewish New Year, Rosh Hashanah, we eat apples dipped in honey to signify a sweet new year.
 Whenever Rosh Hashanah hits, I’m craving apples in a big way!

 Apples are in-season now too – so the grocery stores are bursting with delicious apple varieties.
 I personally love Fuji and Honeycrisp apples the best.
 They are juicy, crisp and sweet – perfect to use in my apple recipes.
 And while the berries and peaches are going dark for the season, I thank my lucky stars that I will have apples to enjoy all fall and winter long!

 Because I’m buying and eating apples by the dozens these days, I wanted to create a recipe using apples and Honeyville blanched almond flour.
 Almond flour is super nutritious, full of protein, fiber and healthy fats.
 While almond flour is high in calories, these are good calories your body needs for fuel.
 Almond flour fills you up and deters you from eating muffins and other baked goods made with white flour.